burrsutter/docker_tutorial/readme.md

     > From this point forward, you will be inside of a Linux shell, using Linux commands

 7. `docker version`

+    > Inside the boot2docker VM, you are living in a Linux shell and using Linux commands

 8. `docker info`
     ![Alt text](/screenshots/docker_info.png?raw=true "docker info")